redis/redis-doc/topics/sentinel.md

        23) "quorum"
        24) "2"

-To see how the failover works, just put down your slave (for instance sending `DEUBG SEGFAULT` to crash it) and see what happens.
+To see how the failover works, just put down your slave (for instance sending `DEBUG SEGFAULT` to crash it) and see what happens.

 This HOWTO is a work in progress, more information will be added in the near future.